 By 1911, the choir and the crossing with its four huge arches were complete.
 The renowned mason Rafael Guastavino built a dome of tile, 162 feet (49m) high at the apex, to cover the crossing.
 Originally, a spire was planned for that location.

 Work continued for the next thirty years and the cathedral was considered far enough along for a dedication ceremony to be held in November 1941, shortly before America entered World War II.
 Cram’s Gothic design was regarded by many as “stiff”, though, at 601 feet / 183m, the nave won kudos for being the longest of any cathedral in existence.

 Worked stopped just a week after the ceremony was held, when the Japanese attacked Pearl Harbor.

 The Later Years

 In 1979, under the leadership of Reverend James Parks Morton, building commenced once again.
 This time, the construction workers included urban youth, in accordance with an apprenticeship program spear-headed by Morton.
 The south tower was raised about 200 feet (61m) and money ran out once again.
 A fire in the gift shop and north transept in December 2001 added further insult to injury.

 The cathedral is now two-thirds complete though the towers, the transepts, the Great Crossing and the choir roof still remain incomplete.
-Experts estimate that it would take at least 100 years and in excess of $100 million to complete the cathedral according to Cram's drawings.
+Experts estimate that it would take at least one hundred years and in excess of $100 million to complete the cathedral according to Cram’s drawings.
 No further construction is currently planned and it remains to be seen if the church will ever be completed.
 This has led to the nickname “St. John the Unfinished”.